Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Two business days before surgery

 It is important to follow the correct eating and drinking instructions to prepare your child for surgery.
 Your child must have an empty stomach before receiving anesthesia to prevent choking or vomiting during the procedure.
-Clear liquids can be given until 2 hours before arrival time to help with hunger and hydration.
+Clear liquids like water can be given until arrival time to help with hunger and hydration.
 If the proper eating and drinking instructions are not followed, your child's surgery may be delayed or canceled.

 On the day of surgery